allebb/sentora-sso-client/README.md

 # Sentora SSO Client

-This library aids the generation of SSO tokens and single sign-on links/buttons for use with the [Supared](http://supared.com) SSO module for the [Sentora](http://sentora.org) web hosting control panel.
+This library aids the generation of SSO tokens and single sign-on links/buttons for use with the [Supared SSO module](https://github.com/supared/sentora-sso-module) for the [Sentora](http://sentora.org) web hosting control panel.

 Requirements
 ------------

 * PHP >= 5.4.0
-* Mcrypt extention
+* PHP mcrypt extention

 Installation
 ------------